I think potato salad is hilarious.

 I’m an advocate for anything incorporated into a mayo-based mixture, and it’s hard to beat tender potatoes folded into a creamy dressing.
 That is, unless you introduce beets into the equation.

-If at first glance the title of this recipe made you question whether you were about to stumble upon yet another spin on roasted beet salad (you know, the classic kind with peppery greens and goat cheese), let me clear things up:
+If at first glance the title of this recipe made you question whether you were about to stumble upon yet another spin on roasted beet salad (you know, the classic kinds, like a simple mix with fresh herbs or a peppery greens salad with goat cheese), let me clear things up:

 Though the name may seem a bit deceiving at first, it describes the various elements of this dish quite accurately.
 Essentially, what we have here is a vegetarian version of what’s often referred to as Olivier (or Olivye) salad.